4 Facts About Touch Screen

 Touch Screen History

-The concept of now-ubiquitous touch screen interface was put into words in October 1965, when Eric Arthur Johnson, an engineer at the Royal Radar Establishment in Malvern, England, interested in developing touchscreen for air traffic control, described his ideas for a capacitive touchscreen in a short 2-pages article in (Touch Display – A novel input/output device for computers.
+The concept of the now-ubiquitous touchscreen interface was put into words in October 1965, when Eric Arthur Johnson, an engineer at the Royal Radar Establishment in Malvern, England, interested in developing a touchscreen for air traffic control, described his ideas for a capacitive touchscreen in a short 2-pages article in (Touch Display – A novel input/output device for computers.
 Electronics Letters, 1(8), 219-220).
-It was a device that uses wires, sensitive to fingers’ touches, on the face of a cathode-ray tube on which the computer can write information.
+It was a device that used wires, sensitive to fingers’ touches, on the face of a cathode-ray tube on which the computer could write information.

 In 1967, E.A.
 Johnson published another more comprehensive paper on the topic (Touch Displays: A Programmed Man-Machine Interface, Ergonomics, 10(2), 271-277), explaining how the technology worked through diagrams and photographs of a prototype.
 Johnson was granted a US patent for his invention in 1969 (see the US patent 3482241).